natsumi-h/slack-huddle-voice-detector/README.md

 4. **Verify Installation**
    - Look for the Slack Huddle Voice Detector icon in your Chrome toolbar
    - Visit any Slack workspace and join a Huddle to test the functionality

-### Option 2: Chrome Web Store (Coming Soon)

-The extension will be available on the Chrome Web Store in the future for easier installation.

 ## How to Use